 OUR MISSION

-Equipping womxn with digital literacy and cyber security information and skills for increased and safer online engagement, while contributing to the objectives of the feminist movement.
+Equipping womxn with digital literacy and cyber security information and skills for increased and safer online engagement.

 OUR LATEST WORK